kirana-bergstrom/DCI-distributions/README.md

 ## Overview

-Welcome to the GitHub repository for the mathematical research paper titled "**[A DISTRIBUTIONS-BASED APPROACH TO DATA-CONSISTENT INVERSION]**".
+Welcome to the GitHub repository for the research paper "**A Distributions-based Approach to Data-consistent Inversion**".
 This repository is intended to provide a comprehensive set of code and examples to facilitate the reproducibility of the research presented in the paper.

 ## Paper Information